 The County's solid waste LOS will be maintained with the operation of the county-wide solid waste management system.
+As of the date of this report, the Miami-County Department of Solid Waste Management (DSWM) has indicated that the system has the capacity to meet the minimum LOS standard for solid waste disposal (available capacity in County Landfills and contracted disposal capacity).
+(See: Memorandum from Mayor Cava to the Board of County Commissions, dated June 21, 2023).
 The City should integrate, implement, and monitor waste vs recycling rates within Doral and consistent with the City's Green Master Plan objectives and goals.